Cor Caroli: Stellar properties

-Alpha Canum Venaticorum is a binary star with a combined apparent magnitude of 2.81.
-The two stars are 19.6 arcseconds apart in the sky and are easily resolved in small telescopes.
+Alpha Canum Venaticorum is a binary pair of stars that marks the northern vertex of the asterism known as the Great Diamond or the Diamond of Virgo.
 The system lies approximately 110 light-years from the Sun.

-It marks the northern vertex of the asterism known as the Great Diamond or the Diamond of Virgo.
+The two stars are separated by an estimated 650 - 670 Astronomical Units, and orbit a common center of mass with a period around 8,000 years.
+The pair have a combined apparent magnitude of 2.81.
+The two stars are 19.6 arcseconds apart in the sky and are easily resolved in small telescopes.

 α2 Canum Venaticorum

 α2 Canum Venaticorum has a spectral type of A0, and has an apparent visual magnitude which varies between 2.84 and 2.98, with a period of 5.47 days.
 It is a chemically peculiar star with a strong magnetic field, about 5,000 times as strong as the Earth's, and is also classified as an Ap/Bp star.
 Its atmosphere has overabundances of some elements, such as silicon, mercury and europium.
 This is thought to be due to some elements sinking down into the star under the force of gravity while others are elevated by radiation pressure.
 This star is the prototype of a class of variable stars, the so-called α2 Canum Venaticorum variables.
 The strong magnetic field of these stars is believed to produce starspots of enormous extent.
 Due to these starspots the brightness of α2 Canum Venaticorum stars varies considerably during their rotation.